KeyboardKit/KeyboardKitPro/README.md

 * Install KeyboardKitPro alongside KeyboardKit, using the installation url above.
 * Obtain a KeyboardKit Pro license key (read more [here][Licenses]).

-KeyboardKit Pro can then be setup with a single line of code.
+KeyboardKit Pro can now be setup with a single line of code:

-* For a keyboard extension, call `setupPro(withLicenseKey:view:)` instead of `setup(with:)`.
-You can also use `setupPro(withLicenseKey:)` if you don't want to provide a keyboard view.
+* For keyboard extensions, call `setupPro(withLicenseKey:view:)` instead of `setup(with:)`.
+* You can also use `setupPro(withLicenseKey:)` if you don't want to provide a keyboard view.
-* For an application, where `setupPro` is not available, use `KeyboardKitLicense.register(licenseKey:)` instead.
+* For applications, where `setupPro` is not available, use `KeyboardKitLicense.register(licenseKey:)` instead.
+* All these functions are throwing and must be called with `try` or `try?`.
+When they fail, they throw a `LicenseError`.

 After registering a valid license, you can inspect the license details with `KeyboardKitLicense.current`.

-Registering a Pro license will setup Pro features that your license supports, such as the autocomplete engine and supported locales.
+Registering a Pro license will setup Pro features that your license includes, e.g. a real autocomplete suggestion provider and the supported locales.
 You can then use any features that your license includes in any way you like.

 `IMPORTANT` Failure to call `setupPro` before accessing pro features, or attempting to use features that are not included in your license, will cause the extension to show a warning and then crash.